MicrosoftDocs/Viva/Viva/glint/setup/question-library.md

 Viva Glint has done extensive research to identify the most reliable and valid items linked to survey goals, and our benchmarks are created using the exact text from these items.
 Even a slight change to a question or statement can alter the meaning enough to invalidate a comparison to the benchmark.

    > [!TIP]
-   > **In cases where text is altered to sufficiently alter the item's meaning, the benchmark is forfeited and this item is considered customized.** While losing a benchmark might seem like a disadvantage, using items that are most relevant to your organizational needs and measuring progress over time are more impactful.
+   > **In cases where text is altered to sufficiently alter the item's meaning, the benchmark comparison is no longer valid.** For major item changes, create a copy of the standard item to customize so that it isn't tied to an invalid bencharmk for comparison.
+While losing a benchmark might seem like a disadvantage, using items that are most relevant to your organizational needs and measuring progress over time are more impactful.

 Customized standard survey items may not map to external benchmarks.
-If making a change to our standard survey items, we recommend duplicating the question and creating a customized version. {Read about question mapping](question-mapping-md.)
+If making a change to our standard survey items, we recommend duplicating the question and creating a customized version.
+[Read about question mapping](question-mapping-md.)

 ## Edit items from the Question Library

 There may be cases where slight edits to wording can be accommodated without altering the meaning.
-In these cases, Viva Glint is able to apply the item to benchmark data.
+In these cases, make small edits to Viva Glint standard items to retain benchmark data.

 Any item can be edited by hovering over and selecting the row that the item appears on in the Question Library.
 An *Edit Question* slider panel displays.
 From this panel you can: